wajahatqazii/Exchange_Rate_Visualization/README.md

 - Libraries: pandas, fastparquet, matplotlib

 ### How to Use:
-1. Open the Colab notebook in Google Colab.
+1. Open the Colab notebook(exchange_rate_analysis.ipynb) it's linked you can run in Google Colab.
 2. Ensure the required libraries are installed using `!pip install pandas fastparquet matplotlib`.
 3. Run the cells in the notebook.
 4. Interactive plots will be displayed showcasing exchange rate trends and percent changes.